dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

 within 24 hours.

-As soon as the team decides that the report is of a genuine vulnerability, one of the team will respond to the reporter acknowledging the issue and establishing a disclosure timeline, which should be as soon as possible.
+As soon as the team decides that the report is of a genuine vulnerability, one of the team responds to the reporter acknowledging the issue and establishing a disclosure timeline, which should be as soon as possible.

 Triage, response, patching and announcement should all happen within 30 days.